mohdismailmatasin/jsdownloader/README.md

 The script uses Node.js and several native modules (https, fs, path, os), which are supported across different operating systems.
 Let's go over which OS this script can run on:

-*   Windows (win32): The script will work fine on Windows, and the downloads will be saved in the Desktop/downloads folder by default.
+*   Windows: The script will work fine on Windows, and the downloads will be saved in the Desktop/downloads folder by default.
-*   macOS (darwin): The script will also work on macOS, saving downloads to Desktop/downloads.
+*   macOS: The script will also work on macOS, saving downloads to Desktop/downloads.
-*   Linux (linux): The script works similarly on Linux, saving files to Desktop/downloads.
+*   Linux: The script works similarly on Linux, saving files to Desktop/downloads.

 ## **License**